are prehistoric sea creatures dating

 be a hazard when we fight the tarpon.
 Sometimes a small piece of Styrofoam

 is rigged as a breakaway float to suspend the bait.
+We will also use slip bobbers and small ballons with split shot to drift crabs down current.
 Tarpon are powerful

 and have hard rough mouths, sharp gill plates, and abrasive scales.